docsforadobe/javascript-tools-guide/3 - File System Access/file-object.rst

 Opens the built-in platform-specific file-browsing dialog, in which the user can select an existing file location to which to save information, and creates a new File object to represent the selected file.

-Differs from the class method ``saveDialog()`` in that it presets the current folder to this File object’s parent folder and the file to this object’s associated file.
+Differs from the class method :ref:`file-saveDialog` in that it presets the current folder to this File object’s parent folder and the file to this object’s associated file.

 If the user clicks **OK**, returns a File object for the selected file.
 If the user cancels, returns ``null``.

+.. _file-seek:

 seek()
 ******